amjith/fuzzyfind/README.md

-FuzzySearch
+FuzzyFind
 ===========

-FuzzySearch is a matching algorithm for filtering and ranking a list based on partial user input.
+FuzzyFind is a matching algorithm for filtering and ranking a list based on partial user input.

 eg: